Astronomers find another quasar in the early universe that really shouldn’t be there

 The flat accretion disk around this very early quasar heightens the mystery of how supermassive black holes can grow and mature in a very short amount of cosmic time.

-They estimate the quasar’s mass to be about 12 trillion suns.
+They estimate the quasar energy output is equivalent to about 12 trillion suns.
 Its flickering, ranging about 20% in power, makes it the first such flickering quasar found this early in time.
 Such early quasars however are not unique.
 Astronomers have found about 200, all of which should not exist, based upon present Big Bang cosmology.
 There simply hasn’t been enough time for them to evolve, based on present theories of galactic formation.

 On Christmas Eve 1968 three Americans became the first humans to visit another world.
 What they did to celebrate was unexpected and profound, and will be remembered throughout all human history.
 Genesis: the Story of Apollo 8, Robert Zimmerman's classic history of humanity's first journey to another world, tells that story, and it is now available as both an ebook and an audiobook, both with a foreword by Valerie Anders and a new introduction by Robert Zimmerman.